-- i) Draw a triangle on grid paper, as shown. - ii) Reflect the triangle across the vertical side. - iii) Rotate the image from part ii) a $\frac{1}{4}$ turn clockwise (cw) around the marked point. - iv) Rotate the image from part iii) a $\frac{3}{4}$ turn counterclockwise (ccw) around the same point.
+- ii) Reflect the triangle across the vertical side. - iii) Rotate the image from part ii) a $\frac{1}{4}$ turn clockwise (cw) around the marked point.

-- B. Identify these things in your design:
+B. Identify these things in your design:

-- i) right angles

-- ii) perpendicular line segments that meet at their centre points

-- iii) lines of symmetry

-- C. Describe how the diagonals of a square intersect.
+- i) right angles - ii) perpendicular line segments that meet at their centre points - iii) lines of symmetry - C. Describe how the diagonals of a square intersect.